hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What are the steps to deploy a service using Kubernetes?
 How to make a service accessible from the outside of a cluster?
 - How to upgrade a running service in Kubernetes?
 How to roll back the deployment if bugs occur?
 - What is Istio?
 What are the key concepts and components in its architecture?
 How to utilize it to separate deployment from release?
 - What is AWS Lambda?
-What is the dif when deploying in Lambda comparing to other deployment patterns?
-- What are the dif ways to invoke a Lambda function?
-How to deploy and upgrade a Lambda function?
+What are the dif ways to invoke a Lambda function?